zhaoq23/RealOrAI-DogDetector/README.md

    - The “plus” versions were consistently more effective than the originals
    - We also made “cutted” versions of these files with smaller samples to use for quick debugging

+## Widget
+`classify_new_image`

+To test new images, we created a simple file upload widget (ipywidgets.FileUpload) to enable drag-and-drop or select an image from your device.
+After uploading, the image is passed through a feature extraction pipeline, and classified using the trained model (baseline_model.pt or plusdiff_model.pt).

+The result is displayed with:
+   - A predicted label: "Real 🐶" or "AI-generated 🤖"
+   - A confidence score (between 0.00 and 1.00)

+#### Known Limitations
+   - Currently, uploaded images always return “Real 🐶” with 0.00 confidence, due to a mismatch between the uploaded image format and what the model expects.
+   - The inference pipeline needs to match the training preprocessing exactly (including feature embedding and input shape).
+   - Future iterations will address fixing input handling by ensuring that all uploaded images pass through the same extract_features() function used in training.

 # Results
 `baseline_model.pt`